DanielArrudas/Estudos-PHP/README.md

 ## Object Interfaces

+Interfaces in PHP serve as a blueprint for designing classes.
+They ensure that a class adheres to a certain contract, all without defining how those methods should function.

 Object interfaces allow you to create code which specifies which methods and properties a class must implement, without having to define how these methods or properties are implemented.